jmrk84/HVC_paper/README.md

 2.2 Skeleton files

+All annotations are provided in a zip file, that contains the necessary data to run the functions of HVC_RA_analysis.py.
+The .k.zip files can also be opened directly in KNOSSOS for further analysis.
+Note that all postsynaptic tracings are contained within the axon k.zips.

 3. Source code
 -------------------
 3.1  License

 All source code is licensed under the GPL v2 license.
 Copyright, J. Kornfeld, Max Planck Society